realtimeprojects/radish/README.md

 There are several ways to install `radish` on your computer:

 [[⬆]](#TOC)

+### <a name='missing_dependencies'></a>Missing dependencies
+`radish` needs `libxml` to generated xunit files.
+So, if you haven't already installed it:

+    apt-get install libxml2 lixbml2-dev libxslt1-develop

+On some computers I've seen the problem that `zlib1g-dev` was not installed, which is used to compile lxml.
+It result in the error:

+    /usr/bin/ld: cannot find -lz

+You can fix it with:

+    apt-get install zlib1g-develop

 ### <a name='installation_pip'></a>Simple installation with pip
 This is probably the simplest way to install `radish`.<br />